The Bach Cantatas - Using this Website

 - If you wish to access the essay on any particular cantata, enter its BWV number in the "Quick Search" box, top right of every page, hit 'enter' and click on the chapter as it appears, then click on 'continue reading'.
 NB use upper case letters and leave a space between the letters and the number e.g. BWV 22.

-- If you want to read more about the background of this project, click onto the general Introduction under 'about the project'.
-Additionally, each of the volumes has its own specific introduction.
+- If you want to read more about the background of this project, click onto the general introduction under 'about the project'.
+Additionally, each of the sections of each volume has its own contextual introduction.

 - Most CD recordings provide full translated texts.
 In these essays paraphrases are inserted into the essays in order to maintain all the information on the one page.
 A convention of four dashes is used throughout where translation/paraphrase is necessary e.g. 'Clues may be found in the isolated cries for help----hilf----appearing in the lower voices'.